Our training and education

 This half-day interactive workshop provides detailed information on bowel cancer signs and symptoms, risk factors and the screening programme.
 This is suited for a variety of audiences who require more in-depth knowledge, including health promotion volunteers, health trainers and NHS Health Improvement teams.
 The workshop is ideal for groups of four to seven people.

-Colorectal cancer study days
+Colorectal Cancer study day

 Our colorectal study days are designed for practitioners caring for people affected by colorectal cancer in primary and secondary care settings.
 These study days are free of charge.

-- An update on the NHS bowel cancer screening programme
+- An update on the NHS bowel cancer screening programme and uptake initiatives

-- Colorectal cancer risk factors and prevention
+- Colorectal metastases and IMPACT

 Support for people with learning disabilities